 AAfter we have considered the consultation report and any other information gathered, we will look again at the proposals we have made.
 We will be interested in the overall response to the feedback questionnaire and also your reasons for supporting or not supporting a proposal.

-We will also take account of the views of the Community.
+We will also take account of the views of the Community Health Council and any views they have heard.